VESTLIFE – Ultralight Modular Bullet Proof Integral Solution for Dismounted Soldier Protection

-Protective clothing aims at protecting soldiers from ballistic threats.
-The demands of protective clothing are strict and mostly contradictory, since they require the combination of optimal protection and optimal comfort.
-Dense, non-permeable textiles increase the protection, but are uncomfortable.
-This makes the design and development of effective protective clothing a complex problem.
-Optimization between physiological burden and protection is needed to create the ideal suit for a specific mission.
-The system requirements, following from this optimization, will lead to mission specific requirements for subsystems and materials of the clothing.
-Current commercial ballistic systems present several disadvantages, mainly their weight, but also others such as inflexibility and design shortcomings to differences in anatomy, protection approaches based only against kinetic energy threats or limitations in the use of CBRN agents.
+Protective clothing is designed to protect soldiers against ballistic threats.
+The demands on protective clothing are strict but above all contradictory, as they require a combination of optimum protection, coupled with comfort.
+While denser, waterproof textiles increase protection, they are uncomfortable and this makes the design and development of effective protective clothing a complex problem.
+Creating the ideal garment for a specific mission requires optimisation between physiological load and protection.
+System requirements following optimisation will lead to mission-specific requirements for subsystems and clothing materials.
+Current commercially available ballistic systems have several disadvantages, mainly weight, but also low flexibility and design deficiencies due to differences in anatomy, protection approaches based only on kinetic energy threats and limitations in the use of CBRN agents (chemical, biological, radiological, nuclear).

-VESTLIFE aims to develop a new lightweight and modular bulletproof integral solution, which integrates a CBRN detection system.
-The garments will include the possibility of an increased coverage area whilst maintaining comfort, plus a weight reduction of the ballistic panels, thus ensuring optimum balance between protection and comfort, tailoring such a protective surface to the forecasted risk mission.
-The project strives towards the development of different types of ballistic protection armour with advanced features in performance.
-This protection system will consist of different levels, mainly soft armour and hard armour.
-To find the optimum architecture of materials on the body, an optimum has to be found, based on both the comfort experience and the protective performance.
-A software model will give insights into this.
-This model will be used to define clothing architectures, which will be created in the integration step to validate the performance of the clothing.
+VESTLIFE aims to develop a new lightweight modular integral solution for ballistic protection, integrating a CBRN detection system.
+The garments will enable a larger area of the body to be protected while maintaining comfort, as well as weight reduction of the ballistic panels, thus ensuring optimal balance between protection and comfort, adapting the protection surface to the predicted risk of the mission.
+The project aims to develop different types of ballistic protection armour with advanced performance characteristics.
+The protection system will consist of different levels, mainly flexible panels for low and medium ballistic protection levels and rigid plates for higher levels.
+Finding the sweet spot between comfort and protection will help in designing the optimal architecture for the materials on the body.
+A software model will provide these data, which will be used to define clothing architecture, which will in turn, be created in the integration step to validate the performance of the garment.

-For that, 9 work packages have been established, 7 of them at technical level in order to define requirements for the system protection, model and design of solutions, development of new textiles structures, ballistic polymeric composites and advanced ballistic ceramics, integration of materials and CBRN systems and validation of solutions.
-Transversal actions such as project management, exploitation and dissemination are included in 2 work packages during the whole project duration.
+To this end, nine work packages have been established – seven of which are technical, to define requirements for system protection, modelling and design of solutions, development of new textile structures, ballistic polymer composites and advanced ballistic ceramics, integration of materials and CBRN systems and validation of solutions.
+Transversal actions such as project management, exploitation and dissemination are included in two work packages for the duration of the project.

 Project duration: 36 months